jrcaranddang/sth/README.md

 **Functional Spec**

-- General data about the list should be shown somewhere in the container:
-    - Number of total list items
+- General data about the list should be shown somewhere in the container: o    - Number of total list items
     - Number of "approved" posts
         - These are posts with `customer_approved` and `manager_approved` values equal to 1
     - Number of "pending" posts